Synthetic Division

 Synthetic Division Method

-I must say that synthetic division is the most “fun” way of dividing polynomials.
-It has fewer steps to arrive at the answer as compared to the polynomial long division method.
-In this lesson, I will go over five (5) examples that should hopefully make you familiar with the basic procedures in successfully dividing polynomials using synthetic division.
+I have to admit, synthetic division is probably the most “fun” method for dividing polynomials.
+It’s more straightforward than polynomial long division and involves fewer steps to get to the answer.
+In this lesson, I’ll walk you through five examples that should help you get comfortable with the basic steps needed to divide polynomials using synthetic division.

 Things to Remember: